zjaco13/ai-on-eks/blueprints/agentic/multi-agent-strands-bedrock/weather/AmazonQ.md

 ---

-**AI Agent Status**: This project is production-ready with comprehensive dual-protocol support and EKS deployment capability.
+**AI Agent Status**: This project is production-ready with comprehensive triple-protocol support and EKS deployment capability.
 All technical implementation details are documented above for AI Agent reference.